spectrocloud/librarium/docs/docs-content/enterprise-version/system-management/account-management/credentials.md

 - The admin user must have at least one passkey configured.

-- An internet browser that contains developer tools.
+- An Internet browser that contains developer tools.

 ### Steps